Dec.

 16

-When I received an advanced copy of Kenzo from Rizzoli a few weeks ago, I had absolutely no idea what I was about to experience.
+When I received a copy of KENZO from Rizzoli, I had absolutely no idea what I was about to experience.
 I’ve always believed in the power of books to transport us to another place, another time, but a fashion book?
-Surely, no. Let me tell you, I was wrong.
-In fact, I was so inspired that now I wish that I could sew more than a shirt’s button or a pant’s hem.
+Surely, no. I was wrong.
+I was so inspired that now I wish that I could sew more than a shirt’s button or a pant’s hem.

-Kenzo is described as a visual dialogue between two great designers, founder Kenzo Takada and current artistic director Antonio Marras (new design crush!).
-But it is so much more than that because it not only includes a stunning photographic history of the Parisian fashion house, but Kenzo’s and Antonio’s working sketches, beautiful pop-ups reminiscent of the fashion week invitations Kenzo is known for, and brilliant essays by Franceso Bonami, Olivier Saillard and Bradley Quinn.
-Trust me, I was never bored reading this book and I can only imagine how a Parson’s student would feel reading it.
-Inspired!
-Uplifted!
-Determined!
+KENZO is described as a visual dialogue between two great designers—founder Kenzo Takada and artistic director Antonio Marras.
+But it’s so much more than that because it not only includes a stunning photographic history of the Parisian fashion house, but Kenzo’s and Antonio’s working sketches, beautiful pop-ups reminiscent of the fashion week invitations KENZO is known for and brilliant essays by Franceso Bonami, Olivier Saillard and Bradley Quinn.

-As we witness the rise of Asian American designers like Jason Wu, Alexander Wang, Prabal Gurang, Phillip Lim, Derek Lam, Thakoon and Richard Chai, I think it’s important to remember that Kenzo was one of the first Asian designers to steer fashion in a more global direction.
-And thanks to Antonio Marras, the Kenzo fashion house will continue to move forward in new and inventive ways.
+With the rise of Asian American designers like Jason Wu, Alexander Wang, Prabal Gurang, Phillip Lim, Derek Lam, Thakoon and Richard Chai, I think it’s important to remember that KENZO was one of the first Asian designers to steer fashion in a more global direction.
+And thanks to Antonio, the KENZO fashion house will continue to move forward in new and inventive ways.

 1. 1